thacherT1D/new-angular-curriculum/10 - Building Apps/10 - Bind Forms to Objects.md

 - Process and/or display that data (often in a list)
 - Clear the form

-This happens quite differently in Angular 1 than it would happen if you were writing raw DOM manipulation code.
+This happens differently in Angular 1 than it would happen if you were writing raw DOM manipulation code.

 ## Conceptually mapping forms to objects

-In most cases when you program a form, all of the fields of that form map nicely to an object.
+In most cases when you program a form, the fields of that form map nicely to an object.
 For example if you are representing a song, your form might look like:

 ```html
 <form>